Regionalliga Bayern: Promotion to the 3. Liga

 The new five Regionalligas with their five league champions will not have the right to direct promotion to the 3.
 Liga anymore.
 Instead, the five league winners and the runners-up of the Süd/Südwest would play-off for three promotion spots.
 The promotion round will be played in home-and-away format, whereby the two clubs from the Süd/Südwest region can not be paired against each other.

 As the 3.
 Liga relegated four teams starting at the end of the 2018–19 season, the champions of the Regionalliga Nordost, along with their counterparts from the Südwest and West, were promoted directly to the 3.
 Liga.
 The West was chosen by a draw.
 The remaining two champions also determined by the same draw, Bayern and Nord, played a two-legged promotion play-off for the last promotion spot.
 For 2020, the three direct promotion spots went to the Südwest champions and the champions of the two leagues that participated in the promotion play-off in the previous season, while the Nordost and the West champions participate in the play-off.
 This format was installed initially as a temporary solution until the DFB-Bundestag in September 2019 decided on a format that could have enabled all Regionalliga champions to be promoted.
 On that date, the Bundestag delegates voted to grant the Südwest and West champions two direct promotions indefinitely starting in 2021.
 A third direct promotion place will be assigned according to a rotation principle among the Regionalliga Nord, Nordost and Bavarian champions.
 The representatives from the two remaining Regionalligen will determine the fourth promoted club in two-legged playoffs.

-Because the coronavirus pandemic disrupted the 2019–20 season, it brought extraordinary circumstances about promotion.
-The team that led the table before the season was suspended, Türkgücü München, was registered for and promoted to the 3.
-Liga ahead of the 22 June 2020 deadline for the 2020–21 season, thus there was no champion in 2020.
-As the BFV curtailed competitions for 2020–21, Bavaria has to be represented by a team that wins a best-of-5 play-off series, to be held in the spring of 2021, among the state's top four Regionalliga teams at the end of the resumed previous season.
-They will have already submitted applications for 3.
-Liga licences.
-The Bavarian play-off winners are to face the Regionalliga Nord champions for a place in the 2021–22 3.
+The coronavirus pandemic that disrupted the 2019–20 season brought extraordinary circumstances about promotion.
+The team that led the table before the season was suspended, Türkgücü München, were promoted to the 3.
+Liga for the 2020–21 season, and there was no official champion in 2020.
+As the BFV also curtailed competition in 2020–21, Bavaria were represented in a promotion play-off by FC Schweinfurt, who were fourth at the time the league was cancelled but subsequently won a regional play-off series.
+Schweinfurt were then defeated by TSV Havelse, the Regionalliga Nord champions, who won a place in the 2021–22 3.
 Liga.